kirbyfan64/xcx_probes/probes.md

 #Notes <a name="notes"></a>
 - N means north, S  means south, etc.
 - When I say “(completes)” I mean that opening that treasure completes the segment (i.e. a golden shield icon appears).
 This should make it easy for players with preexisting save files to look up which probes they might have missed.
 These treasures generally have a less-detailed description, because 1)they are easy to find anyway, and 2) I expect most readers to have found those treasures already.
--  “Level” denotes the required level of your mechanical (unless stated otherwise) field skill in order to open the treasure.
+-  “Level” denotes the required level of your mechanical field skill in order to open the treasure. <strong>No probe is contained in a biological or archaeological treasure</strong>.
 - I have tried to order the list in a sensible way.
 That is, I have tried to order them based on 1) proximity to other probes, and 2) difficulty of reaching it.
 I accept suggestions for reordering.
 - After checking <a href="https://www.reddit.com/r/Xenoblade_Chronicles/comments/40tsow/final_probe_amountscount_162k_storage202k/">Reddit</a> and <a href="http://www.gamefaqs.com/boards/701151-xenoblade-chronicles-x">GameFAQs</a> extensively it seems that <a href="https://www.reddit.com/r/Xenoblade_Chronicles/comments/40tsow/final_probe_amountscount_162k_storage202k/">the numbers</a> <a href="/u/Suffuri">/u/Suffuri</a> listed as being the maximum number of probes are indeed correct.
 - For reasons I will not go into I have decided not to take screenshots.
 However, I will gladly accept and add screenshots from readers.
-- Since I have not yet located every probe I would also love to hear it if you know where to find the last ones.
+- ~Since I have not yet located every probe I would also love to hear it if you know where to find the last ones.
 On this playthrough I am in between chapters 8 and 9, and I do not plan on clearing chapter 9 for a while.
 Therefore I do not have (easy) access to places that require the flight pack, or the Ganglion Antropolis.
-I expect to find some probes in these places.
+I expect to find some probes in these places.~ <em>Every probe has been found!</em>
 - I would love to hear any and all kinds of feedback and corrections.
 Please post them below instead of PMing me, so that others can also join in on the conversation if they wish to.
-- I plan to update this guide/list as soon as I obtain a new probe.
-Stay tuned.
+- ~I plan to update this guide/list as soon as I obtain a new probe.
+Stay tuned.~ <em>Every probe has been found!</em>

 #Version History <a name="history"></a>
+- <p>Version 2.0: Electric Boogaloo – 24-09-2016
+I changed the order of the Mining G3 probes. <em>Every probe has been found and listed!</em></p>
+- <p>Version 1.1 – 24-09-2016
+I changed the order of the Fuel Recovery and Ranged Attack probes.
+187/188 probes listed.</p>
-- Version 1.0 – 23-09-2016
+- <p>Version 1.0 – 23-09-2016
-Initial version, 183/188 probes listed
+Initial version, 183/188 probes listed.</p>

 #Acknowledgements <a name="ack"></a>
 - Special thanks to <a href="/u/Deviant-Cain">/u/Deviant-Cain</a>.
 His <a href="https://www.reddit.com/r/Xenoblade_Chronicles/comments/3yunpi/research_probesstorageduplicator_probes_in_all_my/">post</a> has helped me locate a couple of probes I had not found yet.
 With his permission I would love to add his screenshots to my list.
 - Special thanks to <a href="/u/taifunbrowser">/u/taifunbrowser</a> for his <a href="https://www.reddit.com/r/Xenoblade_Chronicles/comments/3yunpi/research_probesstorageduplicator_probes_in_all_my/cz8d67c">post</a> describing the location of a Research 5 probe in the Ganglion Antropolis.
 - Special thanks to <a href="https://www.youtube.com/playlist?list=PL0yGNcLq5sYjqfoV0daOub5QLE_WHOIO4">Ze1dahead</a>.
 His videos have been a huge help in getting all my field skills to level 5 before getting the flight pack, and they have taught me the basics of mountaingoating, which I used to get many of the probes listed here.
 - Special thanks to <a href="/u/Suffuri">/u/Suffuri</a> for <a href="https://www.reddit.com/r/Xenoblade_Chronicles/comments/40tsow/final_probe_amountscount_162k_storage202k/">letting us know</a> how many probes there are in the game.
 I have looked extensively on both <a href="https://www.reddit.com/r/Xenoblade_Chronicles/comments/40tsow/final_probe_amountscount_162k_storage202k/">Reddit</a> and <a href="http://www.gamefaqs.com/boards/701151-xenoblade-chronicles-x">GameFAQs</a>, and it seems that these numbers are indeed correct (apart from the ghost 12th Storage probe which I refuse to admit exists unless someone can provide evidence of it).
+- Special thanks to <a href="/u/kirbyfan64sos">/u/kirbyfan64sos</a> for reformatting this list into a more comfortable and pleasant read.